1xyz/coolbeans/README.md

 Motivation
 ----------

-Beanstalkd is a feature-rich and easy to use queue.
+Beanstalkd is a [feature-rich](https://www.igvita.com/2010/05/20/scalable-work-queues-with-beanstalk/) and easy to use queue.
 Beanstalkd, however has a few drawbacks that include: (i) A lack of replication or high availability in terms of machine failures. (ii) There is no native sharding, (iii) No native support for encryption & authentication between the service & the client.

-Given the initial setup of beanstalkd is very simple, having production setup is challenging.
+Given the initial setup of beanstalkd is simple, having a HA or sharded production setup is non-trivial.
 Our premise with Coolbeans is to provide a replicated beanstalkd queue followed by addressing the other issues incrementally.
 Read about our design approach [here](doc/Design.md).

 Key features
 ------------